 Library Services

-The Barbara and Leonard Littman Architecture & Design Library, a branch of the university’s library, is located in Weston Hall.
+The Barbara and Leonard Littman Architecture & Design Library, a university library branch, is located in Weston Hall.
 It maintains a digital and physical core collection of materials on architecture, art, and design: books, journals, maps, architectural drawings, various media, and models.
 The Littman Library also houses the Digital Scholarship Lab, Mostoller Reading Room, and Materials Library, a collection of materials samples.

 Collection

-The library collection comprises over 592,000+ volumes of print books and electronic books, journals, media, dissertations/theses, and special collections/archives.
+The library collection comprises over 600,000 volumes of print books and electronic books, journals, media, dissertations/theses, and special collections/archives.
 The library spends over 95% of its materials budget on acquiring electronic resources accessible anytime and anywhere covering a variety of subjects.
-Example of selected online resources include ACM Digital Library, Academic Search Premier, Artstor, ASTM International Standards, Avery Index, Business Source Premier, Factiva, IEEE Xplore, JSTOR, New York Times Online, ProQuest Academic Complete Ebook Central, ScienceDirect, SciFinder, Scopus, SPIE Digital Library, Statista Expert, Wiley Online Library, and many more.
-Archival materials for primary source research can be found on our library website through Digital Commons institutional repository, by contacting the Archivist, archives@njit.edu.
-A centralized "search all" portal delivers a single search experience of most electronic library resources.
+Selected online resources include ACM Digital Library, Academic Search Premier, Artstor, ASTM Compass, Avery Index, Business Source Premier, Factiva, IEEE Xplore, JSTOR, New York Times Online, ProQuest Academic Complete Ebook Central, ScienceDirect, SciFinder, Scopus, SPIE Digital Library, Statista Expert, Web of Science, Wiley Online Library, and many more.
+Archival materials for primary source research can be found on our library website through the Digital Commons institutional repository or by contacting the Archivist.
+A centralized "search all" portal delivers a single search experience for most electronic library resources.
 Contact any of our professional librarians for help to navigate these general and subject-specific databases.

 Learning Spaces

-The library strives to help students do their best work by offering a variety of individual and collaborative study spaces throughout the NJIT Library, including designated silent study areas and group study rooms with large display monitors for teamwork.
-See more about library services.
+The library promotes student success by offering a variety of individual and collaborative study spaces throughout the NJIT Library, including designated silent study areas and group study rooms with large display monitors for collaborative work.
+Learn more on our Library Services page.
 The Collaborative Study Space provides flexible and synergistic spaces for students to work on projects and discover challenges and solutions.
-The Leir Data Observatory provides a dedicated high-tech space for students and faculty to mutually study data science.
-The Lobby of the Van Houten Library houses an IST managed Laptop Lending Kiosk with laptops and chargers for students to borrow for four (4) hours use anywhere on campus using a library barcode.
+The Leir Data Observatory provides a dedicated high-tech space for students and faculty to study data science mutually.
+The Lobby of the Van Houten Library houses an IST managed Laptop Lending Kiosk with laptops and chargers for students to borrow for four (4) hours to use anywhere on campus.

 Getting Started

-Access to print and digital resources starts at the Van Houten Library or the Littman Library home pages.
+Access to print and digital resources starts at the Van Houten Library or the Littman Library home page.
 Access to literature in engineering, science, computer science, management, mathematics, architecture, design, and other subject areas is provided by various electronic databases, discovery portal (online catalog), journals, and research guides.
-Professional librarians are readily available to help students to navigate the research pathways.
-To borrow materials from our casual reading to academic resources, students are encouraged to obtain a library barcode at the Circulation Desk.
+Professional librarians are readily available to help students to navigate research pathways.
+To borrow materials from the print collection – new books, “casual reads,” or academic books, students should present their NJIT ID at the Circulation Desk.

 Research and Instruction

-Professional librarians provide instruction and consultation in all subject areas to enhance the student, faculty, and staff’s ability to connect efficiently with needed information.
-Research help is available in person, by phone or via email, and through live chat or text during selected hours.
-If unsure of where to begin, patrons can check out our many research guides covering topics from “Starting Your Research” to course-specific guides.
+Professional librarians provide instruction and consultation in all subject areas to enhance the student, faculty, and staff’s ability to efficiently research scholarly literature.
+Research help is available in person, by phone, via email, and live chat or text during selected hours.

 Resources Beyond NJIT

-Students, faculty, and staff may supplement NJIT library resources by borrowing free of charge materials from the New Jersey Academic Library Network (NJALN) via Primo Discovery, Rutgers University – John Cotton Dana Library and the George F. Smith Health Sciences Library, the Newark Public Library, and the other state colleges and universities in New Jersey.
-Interlibrary Loan and Document Delivery Services can also provide free of charge materials to the students and researchers from anywhere globally, fulfilling article requests within 24-hours.
+Students, faculty, and staff may supplement NJIT library resources by borrowing materials, free of charge, using Interlibrary Loan and Document Delivery Services.
+Article requests are typically fulfilled within 24 hours.
+Other resources provided free to students are available through the New Jersey Academic Library Network (NJALN) via Primo Discovery, Rutgers University – John Cotton Dana Library, and the George F. Smith Health Sciences Library, the Newark Public Library, and other state colleges and universities in New Jersey.

 Special Collections and Archives